raspberrypilearning/poo-near-you/worksheet.md

     ![Big poo on Nottingham](images/poo-on-nottingham.png)

     When I did this, the emoji I saved was quite big so it covered the whole of Nottingham with poo (and made me laugh a lot!)
-If your emoji is too big, you can resize it using an image editing program, or you could download [this one](code/poop.png)
+If your emoji is too big, you can resize it using an image editing program, or you could download and use [this small one](code/poop.png) instead.

     ![Small poo on Nottingham](images/small-poo.png)

     Phew, that's better!

-## Using the data just typed in

-## Read from a json file and map the data
+The full code from this section can be seen [here](code/worksheet1.html)

+## What's next?

+- Mark more than one piece of data on the map
+- Create a map of a different place and add your own markers

+Or, head over to [worksheet 2](worksheet2.md) to find out how to use some more complicated code to automatically add lots of data to your map!